-Overall, staff is satisfied that the proposed development is consistent with the emerging planning context for the subject lands in accordance to the draft revised Springbrook Tertiary Plan.
-Therefore, staff supports the approval of the draft Official Plan Amendment as attached to this report as Attachments 10A and 10B.
+Overall, staff is satisfied that the proposed development is generally consistent with the emerging planning context for the subject lands in accordance with the draft revised Springbrook Tertiary Plan.
+Staff recommends prescribing policies in the draft site-specific Official Plan Amendment that generally align with the draft revised Springbrook Tertiary Plan for consistency purposes and introduces a new Policy Area to accommodate selected variances.
+Therefore, staff supports the approval of the recommended draft Official Plan Amendment as attached to this report as Appendix 10.